The process of combining multiple accounts into a single account during the transition to Office 365.

 Full Mailbox Permissions

-For information on how to manage full mailbox permissions for an account, click here.
+See how to manage full mailbox permissions for an account for further details.

 Global Address List (GAL)